-The Company is currently not using securities financing transactions and total return swaps as defined by the Regulation (EU) 2015/2365 on transparency of securities financing transactions and of reuse and amending Regulation (EU) No 648/2012 (the "SFT Regulation").
-If a Fund was to use such securities financing transactions and total return swaps in the future, the present prospectus will be updated prior to the use of any such techniques and instruments.
+The Company is currently not using securities financing transactions as defined by the SFT Regulation.
+If a Fund was to use such securities financing transactions in the future, the present prospectus will be updated prior to the use of any such techniques and instruments.